 Why Do Great White Sharks Migrate – Great White Sharks Migration

-- Great white shark is a highly migratory species.
+- The great white shark is a highly migratory species.

 - The exact reason for their migration is unknown, however, mating or seasonal feeding may be the possible reasons.